10 Signs That Indicate That Your Partner Is a Pathological Liar

 10. They are insecure

 People are habitual liars because they are insecure.
-But then, aren’t most of us.
-The difference with the liar is something causes a complete lack of belief in their abilities.
+But then, aren’t most of us?
+The difference with a liar is something causes a complete lack of belief in their abilities.

 And if mistakes or failures come close to them, they’re quick to go into victim mode, so there is a person at fault that prevented their achievement.
 In essence, they don’t give themselves a chance.